ryandoren/ryandoren.github.io/gatech-cs1301xii/index.md

 ### Functions Returning None
 **If a function does not otherwise return anything, it returns None**.
 You can imagine adding `return None` as the last line in any function.
 If no other return statement has already been run, then `return None` is run and None is returned.
 Remember, though, running a return statement terminates the function: as soon as one runs, the entire function ends no matter what.

-### Keyword Parameters
+### Positional & Keyword Parameters
-A special kind of optional parameter to which the program may choose to assign an argument during a function call, or may ignore.
+Positional parameters are called "positional" specifically because Python assumes the match-up between argument and parameter based on position.
+Keyword parameter is a special kind of optional parameter to which the program may choose to assign an argument during a function call, or may ignore.
 Typically, keyword parameters have a default value that is used if it is not overridden by a function call.

-For acquired parameters, Python assumes that arguments come in the order that parameters are defined in a function definition.
+For positional parameters, Python assumes that arguments come in the order that parameters are defined in a function definition.
 For keyword parameters, we have to use the variable names, because Python can't assume anything based on the order of these parameters.

-> **Keyword (optional) parameters must go after all positional (required) parameters.**
+> **Keyword (optional) parameters must go after all positional (required) parameters.** But the order of the keyward parameters themselves is not important.

-Positional parameters are called "positional" specifically because Python assumes the match-up between argument and parameter based on position.

 ### Extra Materials
 🐍[Python's official documentation on functions](https://docs.python.org/3/tutorial/controlflow.html#more-on-defining-functions)